camel1cz/phorum2phpbb/README.md

 Feel free to leave feedback and/or contribute.

+### Changelog

+2014/12/19 - imported users was not members of any group, now they are
+             automatically put in groups "new users" and "registered users"
+           - internal type of imported users fixed 2009/07/12 First alpha release.
+Functions renamed to phorum5_ prefix.
+2009/07/10 Start of development

 ### Usage

 - download this code as ZIP (link is the right)
 - extract it in the phpbb root directory before you install phpbb
 - during installation of phpbb, there will be available conversion from Phorum

+### After conversion

+Don't forget to do some final steps after conversion:
+- Resyncronize statistics
+- Build your new search indices

+### Final notes

+- this convertor implements only the minimal set of features.
+PMs, avatars, user permissions and a lot of other settings is silently ignored.
+- you need to setup and customize your new phpbb installation by yourself.
+- try it out, improve it, share it :-)
+- it would be nice to know if this code helped ;-)